 I was always convinced you needed a nut milk bag to make almond milk.
 However, all you really need is a large square of semi-permeable fabric.
 I use an old napkin which works perfectly.
-If you can’t find anything to use, or you see yourself becoming an avid nut-milk maker in the near future, you can purchase a pack of two nut milk bags here.

 When squeezing the vanilla almond milk from the bag, it is vital to squeeze every last drop from the bag to prevent wastage.
 Seriously, you won’t want to waste a single drop of this almond milk!
 Remaining in the bag you will have the almond ‘pulp’.
 This is great for adding to smoothies and energy ball recipes such as these: